-The generated Makefile can be used to run one or several analyses.
-The diagram in Fig. 12.1 summarizes its usage.
-Makefile targets and outputs are detailed in this section.
+The diagram in Fig. 12.1 summarizes the usage of the generated Makefile.
+Its targets and outputs are detailed in this section.

 Each analysis is defined in a target, written by the user as follows:

 <target>.parse: file1.c file2.c ...